scalacenter/bloop/docs/server.md

 ### Custom Java home

-By default Bloop cli will try to find JDK 17 and up on your system, if it's not possible it will download a JDK 17 from the internet.
+By default Bloop CLI will try to find JDK 17 and up on your system, if it's not possible it will download a JDK 17 from the internet.
 If you want to use a different JDK, please make sure that JAVA_HOME is set correctly or use `--java-home` option.